Office of the President

 4. Reporting Requirements

 By no later than October 1st of each year, the Chair of the Committee shall provide an annual report to the President summarizing key issues and new policies addressed by the Committee during the committee year.
-Copies of these reports shall be publicly available.
 The Committee or its members may also submit confidential reports to the President as deemed necessary.